Gallinator/ifood-2019/README.md

 - Implement supervised learning task with CNN
 - Implement self supervised lerarning task
 - Use the self supervised learning pretrained model to extract features and train a traditional classifier with them
-- [BONUS] fine tune the self supervised model on the supervised task (untested but implemented)
+- [BONUS] fine tune the self supervised model on the supervised task (implemented but not benchmarked)

 ## How to run
 It is assumed that cuda GPU is available in the system.